 Come relax and unwind after a day of sightseeing at our St. Augustine Bed and Breakfast.
 Built in the early 1900s our Mediterranean-style inn provides a cozy and comfortable ambiance with all the historic charm.
 Speaking of historic, our Florida bed and breakfast is centrally located in the St. Augustine historic district so most of the shops, dining, and attractions are all within walking distance.
 Discover the best place for a St. Augustine getaway and book your stay today!

 Visit the St. Augustine Lighthouse

 The St. Augustine Lighthouse sits 165 feet above sea level overlooking Matanzas Bay and the Atlantic Ocean from beautiful Anastasia Island.
 Here you have many options to choose from of things to do and learn about.
 You can climb the 219 steps to the top for a spectacular view of the area.
 Experience life at a light station.
 See preservation and research work in action at the Maritime Archeology and Education Center.
-The quality hands on activities for all ages is really what sets this unique museum apart.
-There are a plethora of things to do on a visit to the St. Augustine Lighthouse but these are our 5 favorite!
+The quality hands-on activities for all ages are really what sets this unique museum apart.
+There are a plethora of things to do on a visit to the St. Augustine Lighthouse but these are our 5 favorites!